network-cards/network-cards/README.md

 Network cards are intended to be _concise, readable and flexible_, allowing researchers across fields to quickly read and understand studies involving network datasets.
 We believe that a standard representation is crucial to ensuring that key information associated with network data remains available.

+This repository provides a Python package to create and update network cards.

 ## Table of Contents

 * [Example](#example)